Ghini/ghini.desktop/doc/building.rst

 Lighter green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in the ghini.tour settings page.

-This is the same graph, but we have named these streams:
+This is the same graph, in which all import data streams have been given an identifier.

 .. image:: images/ghini-family-streams.png

-All named streams need be formally defined in order for our developers to be sure we know what we are doing.
-Moreover, those impacting the desktop and web databases require extra thought and attention from your database manager.

 .. list-table:: Stream role description
    :widths: 15 85